 The kitten’s rating: 4 dresses made from velvet curtains out of 5.

-Niggers and adventure.
+Navigating racism and adventuring.
 Trying to define what is right and what is wrong when every second person tells you different.
 A young boy fast talking his way from one bit of silliness into another.
 Blindly trusting adults as being the way, the path and the light.
 A body only knows, deep inside itself, what’s right and what’s wrong.
 And when the Powers That Be try to lead down a path you feel tingly about, what’s a body to do?
 Oh, and I wanted to smack that kid Tom Sawyer across his smartass little face.

 Weimar Republic Era.
 Dark.
 Colourless.
 Bleak.
 Left me wanting more.
 Don’t read it in the rain, don’t read it with a hangover.
 Need to read more graphic novels in general.